public networking is not available

 from flask import Flask

-from flaskmongoengine import MongoEngine from routes.license import licenserouter
+from flask_mongoengine import MongoEngine

-def celeryinitapp(app: Flask) -> Celery:
+def celery_init_app(app: Flask) -> Celery:

 class FlaskTask(Task):

-def call(self, *args: object, *kwargs: object) -> object: with app.app_context(): return self.run(args, **kwargs)
+def __call__(self, *args: object, **kwargs: object) -> object:

 celery_app = Celery(app.name, task_cls=FlaskTask)